Duke2030/FalconBMS-performance-monitor/README.md

 ## What is this?
 This executable monitors your system performance while running Falcon BMS and identifies bottlenecks in real-time.
+It is written completely by Ai and I did not change anything on the code because I'm NOT a developer.
+I can therefore give no support on this program;I just made it for myselve and wanted to share it so other people can benefit from it.

 ## How to use:
 1. Start Falcon BMS (the tool will detect it automatically)